dawsonsuen/video-data-warehouse-snowflake/README.md

 # Video Data Warehouse Design

-The purpose of this repository is to demonstrate how to construct a START schema data warehouse which used to track VideoStarts over time.
+The purpose of this repository is to demonstrate how to construct a STAR schema data warehouse which used to track VideoStarts over time.
 The SQL queries use SnowSQL syntax to populate the Data Warehouse Dimension and Fact tables.
+Please check the design_doc.pdf for full documentation.

 ## Process Design